 - Experience shows that membership is a benefit to the individual believer.

 In a culture where commitment is no longer highly valued, recognizable membership is an important step that moves each of us out of the vague clouds of good intentions and into the clear light of committed discipleship.

 Since local church membership is an important concept both for a church leadership and an individual Christian, let us define what we mean at Prestoncrest when we talk about “membership.”

 - A personal decision to accept Jesus as Lord and Savior.

 - Baptism by immersion for forgiveness of sins.

-- Completion of the PC Connect membership workshop.
+- Completion of the PC101 membership workshop.
+(Formerly known as PC Connect)